the collector

 How would you define your collection?

-I collect typewriters that were manufactured before the standard typewriter design was established for the 20th century.
-The last quarter of the 19th century, in particular, saw a remarkable range of ingenious and beautiful designs—some achieving great success, while many found only partial success or were complete market failures.
-Regardless of their success, they have all become intriguing and wonderful machines to collect today.
+I collect typewriters that were manufactured before the standard design of the 20th century was established.
+The last quarter of the 19th century, in particular, saw a remarkable array of ingenious and beautiful designs.
+There were many successes and perhaps more wonderful and intriguing failures.

 What sparked your interest in typewriters?

-As a teenager, I was surrounded by my parents’ eclectic collection of antique implements, ranging from kitchen and agricultural tools to medical and trade instruments.
-Their basement became a showcase of intriguing designs and craftsmanship, and I grew to appreciate the intricacies and beauty of these objects.
+As a teenager, I was surrounded by my parents’ growing collection of unusual antique implements — from kitchen and agricultural tools to medical and trade instruments.
+They assembled quite a display in the basement.
+I was drawn to the intricacies of their design and the beauty of these objects.

-In my thirties, I realized it was time to find my own mechanical collectible, something that resonated with me personally.
+By the time I reached my thirties, I realized it was time to find a mechanical collectible of my own.

 Why are typewriters of interest in today’s digital world?

-Remarkably, the QWERTY keyboard layout has endured for 150 years since its first appearance.
+Remarkably, the QWERTY keyboard endures more than 150 years after its first appearance.

 Do you sell typewriters?

-Yes, I sell 19th-century collectible typewriters to enthusiasts and collectors worldwide.
+Yes, I sell 19th-century collectible typewriters to enthusiasts and collectors around the world.

-I also offer fully serviced 20th-century portable typewriters to those who wish to use them for their writing needs.
-These portables, dating from the 1920s to the 1970s, feature some great designs and come in a range of colors, from shiny black to cherry red.
-Notable models were produced in various countries, including Italy, Germany, and the United States.
+I also offer fully serviced 20th-century portable typewriters for those who want to write with a typewriter.
+These portables, made from the 1920s through the 1970s, feature sleek designs and come in a variety of colours – from classic black to vibrant cherry red.
+Notable models were produced in countries such as Italy, Germany, and the United States.

 Do you show your collection?

-Typewriters from my collection have been displayed across North America in venues including the Royal Ontario Museum, CES (the Consumer Electronics Show in Las Vegas), Toronto’s Pearson International Airport, and various conferences.
+Typewriters from my collection have been displayed across North America – in places like the Royal Ontario Museum, CES (the Consumer Electronics Show in Las Vegas), Toronto’s Pearson International Airport, and various conferences.

-I am always interested in new opportunities to showcase typewriters from my collection.
+I’m always open to new opportunities to showcase typewriters from my collection.